stevomatthews/srt-work/lib-srt-utils_README.md

 For development, it is recommended
 * To use `venv` for virtual environments and `pip` for installing the library and any dependencies.
 This ensures the code and dependencies are isolated from the system Python installation,
-* To install the library in “editable” mode by running from the same directory `pip install -e .`.
+* To install the library in “editable” mode by running from the same directory `pip install -e `.
 This lets changing the source code (both tests and library) and rerunning tests against library code at will.
-For regular installation, use `pip install .`.
+For regular installation, use `pip install `.

-As soon as the library is installed, you can run modules directly
+As soon as the library is installed, you can run modules directly:

 ```
 venv/bin/python -m srt_utils.module --help
 ```

-or use preinstalled executable scripts
+or use preinstalled executable scripts:
 ```
 venv/bin/script --help
 ```

 ### Install the library to import in another project

-Install with `pip` (a `venv` is recommended), using pip's VCS requirement specifier
+Install with `pip` (a `venv` is recommended), using pip's VCS requirement specifier:
 ```
 pip install 'git+https://github.com/mbakholdina/lib-srt-utils.git@v0.1#egg=srt_utils'
 ```

-or simply put the following row in `requirements.txt`
+or simply put the following row in `requirements.txt`:
 ```
 git+https://github.com/mbakholdina/lib-srt-utils.git@v0.1#egg=srt_utils
 ```